Africa is going through a massive breakup thanks to an impending continental separation

 The cracks are "associated with the East African Rift System (EARS)," which stretches "downward for thousands of kilometers through several countries in Africa, including Ethiopia, Kenya, the Democratic Republic of the Congo, Uganda, Rwanda, Burundi, Zambia, Tanzania, Malawi and Mozambique," said IFL Science.
 The rift has been widening over time, and along the system there have been varying levels of seismic activity, according to a study published in the journal Frontiers in Earth Science.
 But "in the human life scale, you won't be seeing many changes," Ken Macdonald, a professor at the University of California, Santa Barbara, said to Daily Mail.
 "You'll be feeling earthquakes, you'll be seeing volcanoes erupt, but you won't see the ocean intrude in our lifetimes."

 Even with the long timelines, scientists suggest that the rift is happening quicker than previously thought.
 Original estimates put a complete split at tens of millions of years from now.
-"With the continent dividing at a rate of half and inch per year, those estimations have sped up," said Unilad.
+"With the continent dividing at a rate of half an inch per year, those estimations have sped up," said Unilad.
 MacDonald puts the timeline at between one million and five million years.

 A whole new world

 The split will change the world's continental makeup.
 "Somalia, Kenya, Tanzania and some parts of Ethiopia would form a new continent separated by the world's sixth ocean," said Metro.
 A change this drastic could have major implications for the region's biodiversity and ecosystem.
-Landlocked nations like Uganda and Zambia would gain coastlines which could influence weather patterns and climate.
+Landlocked nations like Uganda and Zambia would gain coastlines, which could influence weather patterns and climate.
 "This transformation could affect biodiversity, water resources and agricultural practices, posing both challenges and opportunities for the inhabitants of East Africa," said HowStuffWorks.
-In addition "the gradual separation might influence the continent's geopolitical landscape," and "create new opportunities for trade and communication."
+In addition, "the gradual separation might influence the continent's geopolitical landscape" and "create new opportunities for trade and communication."

 A new continent is small potatoes in the context of Earth's geological history.
 All the continents were once a giant landmass known as Pangea, which then split off into the continents we know today.
 Only recently, scientists mapped the hidden continent of Zealandia located in the Southern Ocean.
 Africa's split "will be just another move in this giant geological playbook," said IFL Science.
 "Whether we as a species will survive for long enough to witness it?
 Well, that's a different story."